zllec/lab/infrastructure/k8s/k8s-notes.md

 ### Storage
 - containers are storage are ephemeral
 - we use K8s volumes
+- Persistent Volume allows you to persist data

+### Persistent Volume
+- pretty much like ConfigMap when attaching to a deployment
+- can be created statically or dynamically
+- Static PVs are created manually by the admin
+- Dynamic PVs are created automatically when a pod requests a volume that doesn't exist yet

+### Persistent Volume Claim
+-  **requests** for a PV
+- attached to a pvc

 ### Gotchas
 - Pods can have one or more containers inside but since they are in the same pods, having same port containers will not be allowed